billdeitrick/pypco/README.md

 * *Boilerplate Done for You:* No need to manage HTTP requests, and useful helper functions included (authentication, iteration/pagination, new object templating, etc.)!
 * *Automatic rate limit handling:* If you hit your rate limit, pypco will automatically pause requests and continue once your rate limit period has expired.
+* *Automatic Pagination:* Pypco provides automatic pagination/object iteration, allowing you to quickly and easily retrieve large numbers of objects off from the PCO API.
 * *Simple Wrapper API:* Using API wrappers can feel like learning *two* new APIs: the REST API itself and the wrapper you're using.
 Pypco's simple approach is built around the HTTP verbs you already know: GET, POST, PATCH, and DELETE.
 As a result, after a few minutes with the pypco docs you'll be spending your time in the PCO API docs instead and be on your way to getting things done.
 * *Full API Support:* Pypco supports all versions of the PCO v2 REST API, and supports any combination of API versions you might use for each of the PCO apps.